 Postnatal Depression Treatment in London and Online

 Dealing with Postnatal Depression can be a very challenging experience.
 It can make life difficult at a time in which you are already dealing with the stressors arising from looking after a new baby.
 ‘Baby blues’ are not uncommon, with the majority of mothers noticing low mood, tearfulness, anxiety and more.
 For some parents, these issues may last for a long time, and become a more serious and debilitating condition.
 Nonetheless, Postnatal Depression Treatment is available with psychotherapy and at times medications.
 At Therapy Central, we use evidence-based interventions, including CBT Therapy, to help individuals deal with the symptoms and causes of Postnatal depression and enable them to enjoy parenthood and live the life they want.

 Continue reading to learn more about about Postnatal Depression, and what therapy can do to help.

-Work with our qualified Postnatal Depression psychologists today.
+Work with our qualified Postnatal Depression therapists today.

 Request a free 15min consultation